niaid/geneioustraining/notes.md

 ## When you Open Geneious for the First Time

 - It will ask you where you want to store your data.
 You can choose default or wherever you would like.
 They recommend NOT to store it in a "cloud" directory (like your OneDrive folder).
+  - I think it has to do with how the files are saved, and how if you keep OneDrive or Box or whatever running/syncing all the time in the background it might corrupt the files while Geneious is running.
+  - You CAN however set it to backup to a cloud directory.
+Whenever your close Geneious, it will ask you if you want to back up your data.
+It will then compress and copy the data over to wherever you would like.
 - **Left panel is Sources** - data sources, both Local (stored on your computer) and remote (like NCBI)
   - "Sample Documents" has examples of different data formats
 - Importing